vivilenard/cub3d/README.md

 Now replace the path behind -L with your own path leading to your glfw directory.
 Then make it point to the /lib directory.

-Finally build the MLX library by running this command:
+Finally build the MLX library by running this command in the /cub3d directory:
 ```bash
 make build
 ```